Updated for 2026 — reflects current Companies House rules, HMRC expectations, director privacy updates, and UK bank onboarding realities.

 - Non-statutory communication

-If you work remotely or want privacy, a virtual office is usually the cleanest compliant setup.
+If you operate remotely or want to avoid publishing your home address, a compliant virtual office setup is usually the cleanest approach.

 Registered Office Address